ordogod/TheColor/README.md

 Allows to choose the mode of the color scheme: monochrome, analogic, etc.
 Allows to choose number of swatches to have in the color scheme.
-Allows to view *Color Details* for each swatch.

 ### Settings
 Contains items with values.
 Changing values will change the behaviour of the parts of the app those items relate to.